Why Do We Plot Functions in Data Science?

 C. Plotting an Exponential Function

-Exponential functions grow (or decay) rapidly and are represented by y=a⋅ebx, where e is Euler’s number (approximately 2.718).
+Exponential functions are represented by y=a⋅ebx, where e is Euler’s number (approximately 2.718).

 Example: Exponential Function